valneyf/drf_course/steps/module_3.md

 8) Call our endpoints - Here are the requests we can make to our new endpoint.

->Note: change 'localhost' to 'api' if you make the calls via Docker Decktop.
+>Note: change 'localhost' to 'api' if you make the calls via Docker Desktop.

 > This will create a contact request